DSSGroup-Leeds/LRA-binpacking-expe/README.md

 Building executables
 ====================

+We use [Nix](https://nixos.org/) as a package manager.
-default.nix contains a recipe to build all executables needed.
+`default.nix` file contains a recipe to build all executables needed.
-With nix installed, simply run `nix-build default.nix -A binpack` and nix will do the rest and create a `result/bin` folder with all built executables.
+With Nix installed, simply run `nix-build default.nix -A binpack` and nix will do the rest and create a `result/bin` folder with all built executables.

+If you want to be in an environment to hack the C++ algorithms and manually build the executables, run `nix-shell default.nix -A binpack` instead.